gabrieldiaspereira/be-the-hero/readme.md

 ## Get started
 1. At first, clone the repo by running `git clone https://github.com/gabrieldiaspereira/be-the-hero.git` on your terminal.
 2. After cloning run `yarn install` or `npm install` on **backend**, **web** and **mobile** folder.
-3. Next, go to `mobile/src/services` folder and edit a file **api.js**, with you can add your ip address followed by server port or your server url.
 3. Next, go to the `mobile/src/services` folder and edit the file **api.js**, in baseURL add your IP address followed by the server port or the server URL.

 ## :rocket: Technologies